Jarosław Kuźniar: Biography

 Since 6 January 2007 he has been working in TVN24, where he is the host of the morning show You Get Up and You Know.
 From 26 July 2010 to 10 September 2010 he hosted Very Political Talk, which filled in the timeslot of Rymanowski's Talk during the holiday.
 Since September 2010, the programme has been on air only on Fridays.
 From Monday to Thursday he still hosts You Get Up and You Know.
 In 30 May 2016 he left TVN Group.

 X Factor

 In late 2010 he was offered by TVN a presenting role on a TV show X Factor.
 On 17 January 2011 he confirmed on Dzień Dobry TVN On Polish Language on Auto on Black eye on Eua that he would host the programme.
-On 21 November 2011 it was announced that he would not be back to present the series due to personal reasons and his commitments to TVN24.
+On 21 November 2011 it was announced that he would not be back to present the series for personal reasons and his commitments to TVN24.